renebentes/pkg_birthdays/README.md

 pkg_birthdays
 =============

 Extension Package for managing birthdays supported by Joomla!
-2.5 developed as a way of learning.
+2.5 and template with Twitter Bootstrap developed as a way of learning.

 ## Authors